kylpo/notes/Decorators.md

 - push notifications

 ## Conclusion
-Use global event decorators for a powerful abstraction that does wonders for DX, and potentially performance.
+Global event decorators do wonders for DX.
+Depending on what they abstract, they can even enforce performance and enable conveniences via decorator arguments.

 ---
 # Other notes